behave/behave/docs/comparison.rst

  * Operates as a plugin for nose, and is thus tied to the nose runner and its output model.
- * Supports step argument transforms which enable coversion of parts of the step text into arguments to the step definition.
  * Has some additions to its Gherkin syntax allowing it to specify specific step definition modules for each feature.
  * Has separate context objects for various levels: ``glc``, ``ftc`` and